 504.3.3 Documentation Retention.
-All documentation required by the QA/QC plan shall be retained for not less than 12 months after the delivery of the module, panel or component.
+All documentation required by the QA/QC plan shall be retained by the manufacturer for not less than 12 months after the delivery of the module, panel or component.

 Exception: Where the approved QA/QC plan indicates a document retention duration more than 12 months.